- 4 Bedrooms

 - Utility bills

 - Trash collection

 - Maintenance policies

-In addition to the regular fee, guests will have to pay local taxes when renting "Handicap accessible 4 bedroom home with indoor pool, lagoon views, private de", in addition to any other fees that may be required depending on their situation, including an animal fee, early check-in or later check-out fee, or a pool heat fee for private pool usage during the autumn or spring months.
+In addition to the standard rate, vacationers have to pay local taxes when booking "Handicap accessible 4 bedroom home with indoor pool, lagoon views, private de", in addition to various other additional fees that may be mandatory depending on their circumstances, including a dog charge, early check-in or late check-out fee, or a pool heat fee for private pool usage during the fall or spring months.